-Last Updated on August 13, 2020
+Last Updated on July 1, 2023

-The sheer amount of products that existed in my bathroom cabinets, under the sink, and in the shower, would shock you, and that doesn’t even account for my vanity!
+A zero waste bathroom is an amazing starting point for anyone starting a zero waste journey.
+The bathroom might be the smallest room in your house, but man-oh-man, can it be wasteful!
+The sheer amount of products that existed in my bathroom cabinets, under the sink, and in the shower would shock you — and that doesn’t even account for my vanity!

 This post was sponsored by Elate Cosmetics.
 All thoughts and opinions are my own for more information please see my disclosure policy.

 I’m excited to be teaming up with Elate Cosmetics for the launch of their new Ethical Marketplace.